 - The 8-color Epson Stylus Photo 3800 Printer (released 2007) prints on paper 17×22 inches using long lasting K3 inks.
 The 3800 takes up a surprisingly small footprint on your office desktop.

 Tom’s latest computer and software (A, B, C, D, E)

-- As of April 2015, Lightroom version 6 now thankfully includes good Photo Merge to Panorama and to HDR, with raw file input and high-quality output to Adobe Digital Negative DNG files.
+- In April 2015, Lightroom version 6 added Photo Merge to Panorama and to HDR, with raw file input and high-quality output to Adobe Digital Negative DNG files.

-- An equally good option for stitching panoramas from multiple images is the FREE Image Composite Editor (ICE) released in 2015 from Microsoft Research Computational Photography Group − faster and sharper than using Adobe Photoshop CS5.
+- A good FREE option for stitching panoramas from multiple images is Image Composite Editor (ICE) released in 2015 from Microsoft Research Computational Photography Group (faster and sharper than using Adobe Photoshop CS5).

-- Save money on Adobe products using your academic/student/teacher discount, if applicable.
-(By the way, in 2012 Adobe competitively cut in half the retail price of Lightroom.)
+- Save money on Adobe products using your discount for academic/student/teacher, if applicable.
+(Also, in 2012, Adobe competitively cut in half the retail price of Lightroom.)

-- Lightroom gets 2-3 times the organizing & editing done per week compared to Canon ZoomBrowser or Adobe Photoshop with Bridge.
+- Lightroom helped me edit and organize 2-3 times more per week compared to Canon ZoomBrowser, or to Adobe Photoshop with Bridge.